planning an exit

 It didn’t make it through the winter.

 Finally we have a pond.
-According to my records I’ve been promising this for some time, you may pick for yourselves from my litany of excuses as to the cause of the delay.
-(Don’t pick one that I use for my wife!)
-If you asked me to provide an excuse I’d say that it was the weather.
+According to my records I’ve been promising this for some time, you may pick for yourselves from my litany of excuses (copies available on request) as to the cause of the delay.
+(Don’t pick one of those that I use for my wife!)
+If you’re too lazy to do that and want me to provide an excuse I’d say that it was the weather.

 Ramesh, now an ex-officio member of the gardening club, and I did the digging.
 Then the plenum of the club assembled to do the hard landscaping (as I believe that it’s called).
 It was half-filled with buckets of water from the canal; you can’t use tap water, it contains chemicals, which the wildlife doesn’t like.
 That’s what I learnt from my youTube studies anyway.
 I also learnt that people who produce gardening videos are all very irritating people.
 Something about their inane chirpiness really grates.
 They fall into that category of people who, “should have been shot at birth”.